 In the preparation of your freshwater farm plan, you may consult other owners and staff.
-It is important that once the freshwater farm plan has been certified, you ensure all these other people understand the on-farm risks to freshwater and the Action Plan.
+It is important that once the Plan has been certified, you ensure all these other people understand the risks to freshwater and the Action Plan.

-By ensuring others with involvement in your farm operations and management understand the freshwater farm plan, they can help you implement the Actions through their daily farm tasks and decision-making.
+By ensuring others with involvement in your farm operations and management understand the Plan, they can help you implement the Actions through their daily tasks and decision-making.